State Residency Change

 - You are a government employee or civilian in government services residing in Pennsylvania.

-- You are military personnel or a dependant, as defined in Pennsylvania Code, Title 24, Education, Chapter 3, stationed in Pennsylvania.
+- You are military personnel or a dependent, as defined in Pennsylvania Code, Title 24, Education, Chapter 3, stationed in Pennsylvania.

-- You are a dependant of a resident of Pennsylvania.
+- You are a dependent of a resident of Pennsylvania.

 How do I change my state residency classification?